clarenznet/clarenznet/README.md

 ### Hi there 👋

-Free hands here, I'll do your embedded tasks, machine learning tasks, android tasks, IOT tasks and edge computing tasks if you agree to share with me a some of your experience.
-Trading my time for your experience in this sector.
+A passionate developer with interest in embedded development, internet of things applications and edge machine learning computing applications.

+As a developer data analysis native mobile application development are my day to day areas of application.

-I endeavour to build full stack solutions from working hardware solutions to hosted apis and web apps for a full solution.
+I endeavour to build full stack solutions from working hardware solutions to hosted apis and web apps for a full stack hardware and software solution.

 things that always get my attention include QED, biosensors and internet of things applications, even at a nanoscale level.
 <!--